 5-2-5: DOGS RUNNING AT LARGE:

-It shall be unlawful for the owner or person having charge, care custody or control of any dog to allow such dog at any time to run at large.
-The owner or person charged with responsibility for a dog found running at large shall be strictly liable for a violation of this section regardless of the precautions taken to prevent the escape of the dog and regardless of whether or not he knows that the dog is running at large (Ord.
+It shall be unlawful for the owner or person having charge, care, custody or control of any dog to allow such dog at any time to run at large or fail to maintain the animal under restraint.
+The owner or person charged with responsibility for a dog found running at large or failing to keep the animal under restraint shall be strictly liable for a violation of this section regardless of the precautions taken to prevent the escape of the dog and regardless of whether or not such person knows or should have known that the dog is running at large or that the animal was not under restraint.
+(Ord.
 1994-O-3, 2-10-1994)

 5-2-6: FIERCE, DANGEROUS OR VICIOUS ANIMALS:

-It shall be unlawful for the owner of any fierce, dangerous or vicious animal to permit such animal to go or be off the premises of the owner unless such animal is under restraint and properly muzzled so as to prevent it from injuring any person or property.
-Every animal so vicious and dangerous that it cannot be controlled by reasonable restraints, and every dangerous and vicious animal not effectively controlled by its owner or person having charge, care or control of such animal so that it shall not injure any person or property, is a hazard to public safety, and the town marshal department shall seek a court order pursuant to section 5-2-13 of this chapter for destruction or muzzling of the animal.
+It shall be unlawful for the owner of any fierce, dangerous or vicious animal to permit such animal to go or be off the premises of the owner unless such animal is under restraint and properly muzzled or otherwise restrained in a manner to prevent it from injuring any person or property.
+Every animal so vicious and dangerous that it cannot be controlled by reasonable restraints, and every dangerous and vicious animal not effectively controlled by its owner or person having charge, care or control of such animal so that it shall not injure any person or property, is a hazard to public safety, and the town marshal department shall seek a court order pursuant to section 5-2-13 of this chapter for destruction, muzzling, or other reasonable restraint of the animal.
 (Ord 1994-O-3, 2-10-1994)

 5-2-7: WILD ANIMALS: